Yankai96/IBISAgent/README.md

 - [x] Release training scripts (SFT & RL)
 - [ ] Release inference code
-- [ ] Release pre-trained model weights
+- [x] Release pre-trained model weights
 - [ ] Release **Cold-Start** and **RL** datasets

 ## ✒️ Citation

-If you find our work helpful for your research, please consider citing:
+If you find our work helpful for your research, please consider giving one star ⭐️ and citing:

 ```bibtex
 @inproceedings{jiang2026ibisagent,